m-ab-s/media-autobuild_suite/README.md

 Current release is **v2.13**

-Included Tools and Libraries
+Included Tools And Libraries
 --------

- - ffmpeg with that Libraries:
+ - ffmpeg with that libraries:
 	- fdkaac
 	- faac
 	- fontconfig